 Why We Love Victoria

 When you want to get serious about cast iron this is the go-to brand.
-Made in Columbia, Victoria is a three-generation family-based business established in 1939 out of a love of the art of forgery.
+Made in Colombia, Victoria is a three-generation, family-based business established in 1939 out of a love of the art of forgery.
 Recognised for their progressive designs, quality and sustainability, Victoria is the gold standard in cast iron cookware because they’re as committed to tradition as they are to innovation.

 We love their cleverly considered long arched handles which keep hands away from heat and the addition of pouring spouts and accessories that make working with the product easier.

 It’s amazing to think in this day and age you can still buy a product that is made by a family who literally pours their own blood, sweat and tears into creating this incredible kitchenware that can be handed down to future generations.